Rounakrik/webpage/_pages/cv.md

 ## Research Interests

-Passionate about exploring extreme astrophysical phenomena.
-My research interests lie in **Nuclear Astrophysics**, **Neutron Stars**, **Cosmology**, and **Numerical Relativity**.
-I aim to leverage computational physics, advanced simulations, and machine learning techniques to solve complex astrophysical problems and contribute meaningful insights to our understanding of the universe.
+I am a final year BS-MS student at IISER Bhopal.
+My research interests lie in **Nuclear Astrophysics**, **Compact Objects**, and **Cosmology**.
+I am interested in the Theoritical aspects of understanding the natural phenomenon in the extremes domains of gravitation.
+Along with this I have a keen interest in **Machine Learning**, **Deep Learning** and I want to implement these computaional tools to uncover the physical processes in nature.

 ---